athackst/jekyll-theme-profile/README.md

 #     overlay: rgba(0, 0, 0, 0.5)

 # repo_info: true # Show the information for the source of this project
-# metadata: false # Show the metadata associated with the user
+# metadata: true # Show the metadata associated with the user
+# profile_link: true # Show a link to the github profile for the user

 ####################
 # Social media